JCobosAlvarez/MiMo/README.md

-# MiMo: An open source package for Microglia Motility
+# MiMo: an open source package for Microglia Motility